Population Genetics

 Schedule of Modules

-This course has a total of 10 independent learning modules.
-Each of these will include content necessary to introduce the concept, some background information on the process or processes, an example manuscript for discussion, a longer narrative document with data and worked examples, an in-class activity for group work, and one or more assessment tools.
+This course is partitioned into independent learning modules focusing on a specific microevolutionary process.
+These are self-contained and will include all the content necessary to introduce the evolutionary process itself, some background information on the process or processes, a longer narrative document with data and worked examples in R, and an in-class activity for group work.
+There will be at least one assessment for each of these topics.

 • R Ecosystem: